MehulPakhare/QuantumComputingQiskit/README.md

 # QuantumComputingQiskit
-“A collection of test codes and small projects exploring Qiskit, quantum algorithms, and quantum computing projects.
+A collection of test codes and small projects exploring Qiskit, quantum algorithms, and quantum computing projects.